TheHuessy/Website_Test/README.md

 # Website_Test
-A repo for me to slowly teach myself JavaScript, HTML, and CSS to build a website for myself.
+A repo for me to slowly teach myself JavaScript, HTML, and CSS to build a website.
 The goal is to create something that will link to Google Calendar API, allowing me to share when I am booked on comedy shows

 ...And it works!